flugg/laravel-responder/README.md

  */
 public function transformer()
 {
-    return PostTransformer::class;
+    return ProductTransformer::class;
 }
 ```

 ***
-_You're not limited to returning a class name string, you can return a transformer instance or closure transformer just like the second parameter of the `success` method._
+_You're not limited to returning a class name string, you can return a transformer instance or closure transformer, just like the second parameter of the `success` method._
 ***

 Instead of implementing the `Transformable` contract for all models, an alternative approach is to bind the transformers using the `bind` method on the `TransformerResolver` class.
 You can place the code below within `AppServiceProvider` or an entirely new `TransformerServiceProvider`: